-RPS, in its independent evaluation, has assessed the chance of development for the Moftinu Satu Mare project at 90%.
-RPS has quantified this estimate by assessing the probability of successfully resolving the (then) current remaining contingencies (i.e. obtaining final stakeholder commitment and regulatory approvals to proceed with development) and subjectively estimating the overall chance to be 90%.
+RPS, in its independent evaluation, has assessed the chance of development for the Contingent Resources attributable to the Moftinu Satu Mare project and to the Sanghar and Ech Chouech projects all at 90%.
+RPS has quantified this estimate by assessing the probability of successfully resolving the remaining contingencies and estimating the overall chance to be 90% for both projects.
 The risked net present value of the future net revenue was adjusted for the chance of development by multiplying the unrisked net present value, derived from a detailed cash flow analysis of the project, by the chance of development.